~ SURELY BY NOW GOD has had enough of our corrupt governments and perverse churches and fallen ways? Isn’t a revolution in order?

 First Things..
 First

-The teaching of Jesus as worked out in the early Church set’s up some distinctives.
+The teaching of Jesus– as worked out in the early Church– had some basic standards.
 Unlike the zealots of Israel, the Kingdom of Jesus comes by His blood, not the blood of cadres and their victims.
 We cannot abandon God and His love, in an impatient practical atheism.

 St. Paul makes it even clearer.
 We must remember: the kings he’s talking about are the divine Caesars.
 At the time of the writing of his Letter to the Roman Christians, about AD 57-58, it’s one Nero Claudius Drusus Germanicus.
 Yup, THAT Nero.